 - 2 cups of ice

 — Blend the ice before adding the ingredients.
-Add the tequila, orange liqueur, lime juice, lemon juice, and agave nectar to the blender Shake until chilled, and serve in a glass with ½ of the rim salted.
+Add the tequila, orange liqueur, lime juice, lemon juice, and agave nectar to the blender.
+Blend until smooth, and serve in a glass with ½ of the rim salted.
 Garnish with a lime wheel, half of a lime wheel, or a lime wedge on the rim of the glass.

 For easier preparation, premix several jars, glasses, or other containers with this recipe, so that you just have to add ice and the contents of the premix containers to the blender.